Kenneth M. Taylor: Personal life and depictions in film

 On May 9, 1942, Taylor married Flora Love Morrison of Hennessey, Oklahoma, whom he had met when she was visiting her father in Hawaii.
 Married for 64 years, the Taylors had two children (daughter Jo Kristina "Tina" Hartley and son Kenneth Marlar Taylor, Jr.), three grandchildren, and two great-grandchildren.
 While he lived in Anchorage, Taylor would vacation in Hawaii each year.
 Taylor's son, Vietnam War veteran Kenneth Marlar Taylor, Jr. (born 1943), later retired as a brigadier general in 1997 commanding the Alaska Air National Guard after 31 years of service, the same position formerly held by his father.

 At a 50th anniversary symposium of the Pearl Harbor attack, Taylor met with a Japanese pilot who was part of the first wave of bombers to attack Pearl Harbor.
 The pilot reflected on Taylor's efforts, "I was impressed by Mr. Taylor's grit to storm into the pack of Japanese fighters", and Taylor also told a reporter "I have no hatred against Japanese people, but I do against those who started the war."

 Taylor was a technical adviser for and was portrayed in the 1970 film Tora!
 Tora!
 Tora! by Carl Reindel.
 The 2001 film Pearl Harbor featured a sequence in which the characters portrayed by Ben Affleck and Josh Hartnett took to the skies to fight the Japanese.
 This sequence is understood to be a fill-in for Taylor's and Welch's roles, but the characters do not bear any other similarities to Taylor and Welch.
 Unlike Tora!
 Tora!
-Tora!, Taylor was not consulted for the Pearl Harbor film, and later called the adaptation "... a piece of trash...over-sensationalized and distorted."
+Tora!, Taylor was not consulted for the Pearl Harbor film, and later called the film "... a piece of trash...over-sensationalized and distorted."